Excellence in Site Reuse

 - Enhanced monitoring of institutional controls (neighborhood watch)

 - Design of redevelopment complementary with long term implementation of selected remedy

 Site Award Winners

-To date, Region 4 has given "Excellence in Site Reuse" awards to thirteen sites located in five different states.
+To date, Region 4 has given "Excellence in Site Reuse" awards to fourteen sites located in six different states.
 Awards will continue to be granted to sites meeting the above eligibility and evaluation criteria.